Photographer Tasneem Alsultan on Walking Away From Western Media

 "We don't need their pat on the back."
 Once thrilled by features in legacy media publications, seasoned Saudi photographer Tasneem Alsultan is done looking for validation from Western establishments.

-“My work on the front page of The New York Times used to make me ecstatic, proud for my nation," Alsultan tells SceneNowSaudi.
-"Now, I don’t want to be associated with them.”
+“My work on the front page of The New York Times used to make me ecstatic, proud for my nation.
+Now, I don’t want to be associated with them.”

-Over a 15-year-long career, Alsultan’s photography has appeared in more than 20 exhibitions around the world from Paris to Nepal.
-She entered the field by photographing kids and families, and then transitioned to weddings.
-Now, her work spans a range of subjects across documentary, commercial and portrait photography.
-In addition to speaking at the United Nations and winning some of the most prestigious awards in the photography world, Alsultan has been featured in the Washington Post, New York Times, Wall Street Journal, National Geographic, and Bloomberg, among other household-name publications.
+Over a 15-year-long career, in addition to speaking at the United Nations and winning some of the most prestigious awards in the photography world, Alsultan has been featured in the Washington Post, New York Times, Wall Street Journal, National Geographic, and Bloomberg, among other household-name publications.
+But after October 7th, she has lost trust in these institutions.

-Alsultan photographs Saudi women as few have seen them—uncovered in their homes, gossiping with their friends, celebrating birthdays on farms, driving quad bikes and dancing in the desert with huge speakers and a DJ—with no men to be seen.
+Over the years, she has focused her lens on challenging stereotypes of the Arab World, specifically Saudi Arabia, by capturing intimate women-only spaces that are otherwise difficult for journalists to access.
+Alsultan has photographed Saudi women in their homes, gossiping with their friends, celebrating birthdays on farms, driving quad bikes and dancing in the desert with huge speakers and a DJ—and no men.

-Alsultan herself was married at 17, and divorced her spouse after an unhappy 10-year marriage.
+Alsultan herself was married at 17, and divorced her spouse after an unhappy 10 year marriage.

 After she published her project in 2016, it exploded, and her career took off.
 ‘Saudi Tales of Love’ was published in TIME LightBox, a platform that showcases the best of documentary photography.
 One of the photos was even on the cover of Time Magazine and later printed in the Instagram headquarters in New York.
 In 2019, Alsultan received the Catchlight Fellowship to continue her work photographing women.